 Overnight in Samdo.

-A day of rest and required acclimatization.
+A day of rest and required acclimatization for Trek to Manaslu.
 Today you can choose from two activities.

 1. Hike up to Samdo Village which is highly recommended.
 This is a trade pass to Tibet with views of Mt.
 Manaslu, Simrang, Hiunchuli, Ngadi, Larkya Peak, Cheo and possibly Kang Guru behind the pass.
 On the way you will pass seasonal herding settlements called Doksas and possibly see rare mountain birds such as the Lophophorus (the national bird of Nepal), Lammergeyer and Himalayan Griffin soaring high above us.